 Cause of Anxiety Disorder

 Although experts do not know exactly what causes anxiety disorders, they believe it is a combination of things.
 Some of these things can include hormonal changes, physical illnesses, stressful situations that last for prolonged periods of time, and genetic causes.
 Yes, scientists have found proof that these anxiety disorders run in the family and can be connected to hereditary defects in the brain.
+A variety of recent studies show a direct correlation between allergies and anxiety.

 Treatments for Anxiety